iotaledger/hornet/documentation/docs/getting_started/using_docker.md

 ## Managing a Node

-:::info
+:::note

-Hornet uses an in-memory cache.
-In order to save all data to the underlying persistent storage, it is necessary to provide a grace period of at least 200 seconds while shutting it down.
+Hornet uses an in-memory cache so to save all data to the underlying persistent storage, a grace period of at least 200 seconds for a shutdown is necessary.

 :::

 ### Starting an Existing Hornet